For the first time in 60 years, the Oscars carpet is not red

 Last updated:

-A lot has changed about the Oscars over the years, but over the past six decades there has been one thing that hasn’t changed: the red carpet.
+A lot has changed regarding the Oscars over the years, but over the past six decades there has been one thing that hasn’t changed: the red carpet.
 Although different, it was always in shades of red.

 However, on Wednesday, outside the Dolby Theater in Hollywood, workers unearthed a faded beige carpet, while Jimmy Kimmel, who is hosting the 95th Academy Awards on Sunday, watched the action.